leungkcofficial/tarot/readme.md

 ---

 ### Project Overview
 This project utilizes data from patients routinely followed up at the three acute hospitals in the New Territories West Cluster, Hong Kong Hospital Authority.
 A test set was isolated before model creation and training to ensure robustness and generalizability.
+(Central IRB Ref, No: CIRB-2024-265-2)

 ![Overview](overview.png)